LJMSU/mathematica/README.md

-# geometron
+# mathemajs

-A JavaScript package for contructing and calculating shapes.
+A JavaScript package for mathematical operations.